top of page

 In most cases, no X-ray is required unless another complication is suspected.

-Once the blood clot in the socket is lost, and a dry socket starts, there is nothing that can be done to recreate the blood lot and make the dry socket go away.
+Once the blood clot in a tooth extraction socket is lost and a dry socket forms, nothing can be done to replace the clot and resolve the dry socket quickly.
 The mainstay of treatment for a dry socket is effective pain relief while the wound heals.

 Management of a dry socket involves: